 We believe that our campuses can help each other achieve these goals more efficiently and effectively by sharing resources and programs.
-Among the activities we intend to pursue collaboratively are a series of Consortium-wide diversity events for faculty, staff, and students with expert speakers and facilitators; short-term faculty exchanges among the six campuses to bring more diverse points of view into the classroom; rotating campus visits and webinars through which diversity officers and multicultural affairs directors can share best practices; and shared diversity training (in-person and on-line) for faculty and staff.
+Among our collaborative activities are a series of Consortium-wide diversity events for faculty, staff, and students with expert speakers and facilitators and shared training for faculty and staff.

 The New York Six seeks to provide opportunities for faculty across the Consortium to come together around scholarly or pedagogical issues of mutual interest.
 We also are interesting in supporting faculty who are taking on key leadership and governance roles, particularly department chairs and chairs of key committees, such as tenure and promotion, through workshops and information-sharing.

 The New York Six Educational Technology Working Group has created a highly collaborative initiative called ITAP (Instructional Technology Apprenticeship Program), which is designed to give NY Six students practical, hands-on, educational technology experiences in an IT environment at their home campus, along with additional training and mentoring from peers and staff across the Consortium.
 The ITAP program is geared for students who are interested in coupling their liberal arts degree with paraprofessional experiences in the field of instructional technology.